shivannis/xandr-docs-public/xandr-docs/seller-tag/breaking-changes-ast-api.md

 This page explains what changes qualify as breaking changes to our AST API.
 It also gives examples of changes that do not qualify as breaking changes.

 > [!NOTE]
-> Xandr reserves the right to fix bugs, adjust functionality to comply with our [service policies](https://microsoftapc.sharepoint.com/teams/XandrServicePolicies) (login required) and legal obligations, and change features and products in alpha and beta without providing early notice.
+> Xandr reserves the right to fix bugs, adjust functionality to comply with our [service policies](https://microsoftapc.sharepoint.com/teams/XandrServicePolicies) and legal obligations, and change features and products in alpha and beta without providing early notice.

 ## Breaking changes